chuyang-deng/vibe-utils/README.md

 # vibeutils

-A Python library that counts letter frequency and compares numbers using OpenAI API.
+A Python utils library that counts letter frequency and compares numbers using OpenAI API.

 ## Features